 or spiritual orientation.

-The University chapels, multi-faith prayer room and peace garden provide space for communal worship and quiet
+The University chapels, multi-faith prayer room, contemplation

+room and peace garden provide space for communal worship and

-the prayer room.
+to the prayer room.